MangiameliFabio/State_Machine_Generator/README.md

 # State Machine Generator

-This Godot Addon can be used to create simple template code for a character state machines.
+This Godot Addon can be used to create simple template code for character state machines.

 ## Instalation
 If you want to use this addon simply copy the addon folder in your project directory.
 In Godot you need to select Project->Project Settings and go into the Plugins tab.
 Here you can enable the State Machine Generator.
 When its eneabled you should find a State MAchine Generator tab docked on the right side of the editor.
 Maybe you need to reload your project to make it work.